nedbat/cog/docs/running.rst

 Unix-style output files.

 The ``-I`` flag adds a directory to the path used to find Python modules.
+By default, cog only adds the directory containing the input file.

 The ``-p`` option specifies Python text to prepend to your Python, which can keep common imports out of source files.